George E. Lewis: Education and joining the AACM

-Lewis was accepted to Yale University in 1969, and at age 17 began his studies in prelaw.
+Lewis was accepted to Yale University in 1969, and at the age of 17 began his studies in prelaw.
 He also took music theory classes and met a number of artists in the community, but began to lose interest in school after his sophomore year and decided to take a break.

 In 1971, during his time off in Chicago, Lewis heard some musicians practicing together near his parents' house; he introduced himself, and met Muhal Richard Abrams, John Shenoy Jackson, Steve Galloway, and Pete Cosey.
 Lewis was invited to check out a show at the Pumpkin Room, but misunderstood the invitation and brought his trombone; they let him play anyway, as part of a group that also included Joseph Jarman, Kalaparusha, and Steve McCall.
 Lewis worried about his performance, but McCall invited him to play another concert; at rehearsal, he was introduced to Roscoe Mitchell, Malachi Favors, Sabu Toyozumi, Aaron Dodd, and Douglas Ewart.
 Lewis became more involved with the AACM, and Jackson encouraged him to apply to join the group.
-After his acceptance, Lewis was voted reading secretary and began taking minutes at weekly meetings.
-Lewis regularly played late gigs with the Muhal Richard Abrams Big Band during his year off, and in the daytime held a United Steelworkers union job at Illinois Slag and Ballast Company.
+After being accepted, Lewis was voted reading secretary and began taking minutes at weekly meetings.
+He regularly played late gigs with the Muhal Richard Abrams Big Band during his year off, and in the daytime held a United Steelworkers union job at Illinois Slag and Ballast Company.

 Lewis returned to Yale in 1972, just as the university began its Duke Ellington Fellowship Program; artists brought to campus during Lewis's remaining years included Duke Ellington, Charles Mingus, Max Roach, Dizzy Gillespie, William Warfield, Papa Jo Jones, Willie "The Lion" Smith, Marion Williams, Tony Williams, and Slam Stewart.
 Lewis met many more musicians among Yale's students, faculty, and others living near New Haven such as Wadada Leo Smith, who began visiting Lewis early in the morning before his classes.
 As a member of the secretive Skull and Bones society, put in charge of music, he also came into close social contact with members of the power elite, including William F. Buckley and future President George W. Bush.

 Lewis graduated from Yale in 1974 with a degree in philosophy.